How Protein Before Bed Aids Recovery

 When you sleep, your body shifts into repair mode, working hard to fix the tiny muscle tears caused by workouts and daily activities.
 This process depends heavily on having enough protein available to fuel recovery.

 During deep sleep, your body releases growth hormone at its highest levels.
 This hormone plays a key role in repairing muscles, but it needs amino acids from protein to do its job effectively.
 While you rest, your muscles adapt to the stress they've endured, becoming stronger in the process.
-That’s why quality sleep and proper nutrition are essential for turning your hard work at the gym into visible results.
+That's why quality sleep and proper nutrition are essential for turning your hard work at the gym into visible results.
+For a deeper dive into why sleep matters so much for your health and fitness goals, check out our comprehensive guide on the importance of sleep for overall health and well-being.

 Sleep also creates a natural fasting window — those 7-9 hours when no new nutrients are coming in, but your body is still actively repairing.
 This is where eating the right type of protein before bed becomes a smart move.